 - Submit questions/receive answers from the contracting authority - Vragen en antwoorden

-- Check your company details - Mijn organisatiegegevens controleren
+- Check your company details - Controleren van organisatiegegevens

-- Respond to award criteria – Gunningcriteria beantwoorden
+- Respond to award criteria – Beantwoord de gunningcriteria

-- Fill in the ESPD if applicable – Uniform Europees Aanbestedingsdocument
+- Fill in the ESPD if applicable – Vul het Uniform Europees Aanbestedingsdocument in

-- Submit your bid (in 3 steps) – Inschrijven op de aanbesteding
+- Submit your bid (in 3 steps) – Inschrijving versturen

-On the top right of your dashboard a clock is counting backwards to the moment of the time limit of receipt of the bids.
-You can also use the dashboard to make changes to the team working on the tender (Aanbestedingsteam).
+On the top of your dashboard the expiry date of receipt of the bids is visible.
+You can also use the dashboard to make changes to the team working on the tender (Intern, Aanbestedingsteam).
 Before you submit your bid, TenderNed checks whether you have filled in the mandatory fields and warns you if you have left any blank.

 When your bid is ready you can submit it to the contracting authority by placing it in an online safe (only possible for a Lokaal beheerder (local administrator) or Procesleider offerte (Bid process manager).
 TenderNed will send a text message to your mobile phone with a transaction code.
 This ensures that the right person is submitting the bid.
 When you enter the code the bid will be placed in the safe.
 If necessary, you can withdraw your bid, make changes and submit the bid again.
 This is possible until the safe containing the bids closes.